 Plants in the Garden

-Fresh fruit and vegetables from the garden are wonderful, but some of their plants can make you itch or cause a rash when handling them.
+Fresh fruit and vegetables from the garden are wonderful, but some of their plants can make you itch.
 Strawberries, tomatoes, hot peppers and garlic can all cause rashes to those who are sensitive to them.

 Strawberry and Tomato Plants

 Hot Pepper and Garlic Plants

 Rose hips, the round portion of the rose flower just below the petals, are commonly used in supplements and teas, but the plants can cause an irritating rash.

 The borage plant is used as a cooking herb, but it has stiff hairs that can penetrate the skin and cause a rash.
 Comfrey is also a member of the borage family and can cause an itchy reaction when handling the plant.

 Remember to wear gloves when planting your winter bulbs!
 Tulip, hyacinth or daffodil bulbs can all make you itch.